Research

 Abstract:

-Unreliable and inadequate public water supply has given rise to the “water mafia” — non-state actors that extract and sell water, often at high prices, to households disconnected from the piped network.
-The overall welfare impact of these actors remains uncertain due to limited microdata on household-level adaptation to piped water scarcity.
-Leveraging a novel household survey that I designed and implemented in Karachi, Pakistan, I estimate a discrete–continuous model of household water demand and simulate a counterfactual eliminating the water mafia.
-Preliminary results reveal substantial disparities in piped water access, forcing poorer households to rely on informal vendors and creating opportunities for exploitation.
+In this paper, we investigate how households and non-state actors adapt to chronic water scarcity and infrastructural failures in developing countries.
+In many urban areas, unreliable and inadequate public water supply have given rise to the “water mafia” — non-state actors that extract and sell water, often at high prices, to households disconnected from the piped network.
+The overall social welfare impact of these actors remains uncertain due to limited microdata on household-level adaptation to piped water scarcity.
+Leveraging a novel household survey that I designed and implemented in Karachi, Pakistan, I estimate a discrete–continuous model of household water demand and quantify the welfare changes from a counterfactual eliminating the water mafia.
+Preliminary findings reveal substantial disparities in piped water access, forcing poorer households to rely on illegal water vendors, creating opportunities for the mafia to engage in exploitative behavior.

 Publications